We work collaboratively with our clients to uncover the most effective and efficient ways to achieve their needs.

 Courtney L. Schultz, PhD – Executive Director

-In addition to her health research and public policy experiences, Dr. Schultz’s early career was grounded in recreation services.
+In addition to her health research and public policy work, Dr. Schultz’s early career was grounded in recreation services.
 She combines these hands-on experiences with her academic studies to inform her real-world research and programmatic protocols.